esialb/yocto-3.10-edison/README.md

 See the [EDISON](EDISON/) folder.
 * `default-edison-dotconfig` default kernel .config file provided with ww18-15
 * `dfu-image-install.sh` shell script which will install a newly built kernel in an Edison DFU `toFlash/` directory
+* `collect.sh` shell script will collect the kernel into a directory that can be copied over via sftp to edison
+* `rebuild.sh` shell script to rebuild kenel as well as bcm4334x module

 ## Credits
 * [Intel Edison Software Release 2.1](https://downloadcenter.intel.com/download/24910/Intel-Edison-Software-Release-2-1)